BDA-KTS/claim_similarity_retrieval/README.md

 ## Input Data
 There are two inputs that are expected to be a part of the method
-1. Source dataset: A collection of claims to retrieve similar claims from, for given user query.
+1. Source dataset: A collection of claims to retrieve similar claims from, for a given user query.
 The default is [claim_similarity_dataset.tsv](https://github.com/BDA-KTS/claim_similarity_retrieval/blob/main/claim_similarity_dataset.tsv).
 2. User input query: The inputs a query against which similar claims are searched in the source dataset.

 ### Sample Input
-1. Source dataset: The [claim_similarity_dataset.tsv](https://github.com/BDA-KTS/claim_similarity_retrieval/blob/main/claim_similarity_dataset.tsv) already present in the **claim_similarity_retrieval** method.
+1. Source dataset: The [claim_similarity_dataset.tsv](https://github.com/BDA-KTS/claim_similarity_retrieval/blob/main/claim_similarity_dataset.tsv) already present in this method.
 2. User input query: The user input query can be provided either by entering it when the script prompts for it:

     `Enter a sentence for similarity check (or press Enter to use a sample sentence): Musicians Robert Plant and Cher plan to wed at Westminster Abbey in July 2016.`